dettonville/dettonville.org/content/documentation/installation.md

 ## Apache Ant

-Add the `javac` task configured as follows to your _build.xml_ file in order to enable MapStruct in your Ant-based project.
+Add the `javac` task configured as follows to your _build.xml_ file in order to enable Dettonville in your Ant-based project.
 Adjust the paths as required for your project layout.

 {{< prettify xml >}}
 ...